wp-plugins/inform-about-content/readme.txt

 == Installation ==
 = Requirements  =
-* WordPress version 3.0 and later (tested at 3.4.1)
+* WordPress version 3.0 and later (see tested up to)
 * PHP 5.3

 = Installation =